Jump Ahead To:

 Minnesota is home to some ridiculous laws that no one has bothered changing because they are so ridiculous.
 But, thankfully, it’s home to some great cities.
-Below you will find the two best places to live in Minnesota, silly laws or not (oh, we’re Bellhops by the way – we’re a modern alternative to traditional moving companies in Minnesota).
+Below you will find the two best places to live in Minnesota, silly laws or not (oh, we’re Bellhop by the way—Minneapolis movers, St. Paul movers, and movers throughout the country).

 Minneapolis is marvelous.
 It’s the birthplace of one of the greatest musicians to ever grace the world with his talents… Prince.
 And, it’s also where the renowned cartoonist Charles Schultz, the mastermind behind the Peanuts, birthed the character he was most famous for… Charlie Brown.

 If you are not a fan of either (we will try not to judge)… Minneapolis still has a lot to offer as one of the best places to live in Minnesota.

 Minneapolis is often referred to as the “Mini Apple.”
 One quick Google search of the Minneapolis skyline and you will immediately understand why it’s seen as New York City’s Little Sibling.
 They are surprisingly similar.

 But, more than this, like New York City, living in Minneapolis comes with a seemingly endless amount of stuff to do… practically all the time… even in the dead of winter.

 For one, Minneapolis is home to some solid professional teams all sporting very loyal followings… Minnesota Twins, Minnesota Timberwolves, Minnesota Vikings and the Minnesota Lynx.